translate/translate/docs/commands/moz2po.rst

 ******

 moz2po converts Mozilla files to PO files.
 It wraps converters that handle .properties, .dtd and some strange Mozilla files.
-The tool can extract from an XPI file or work with files from Mozilla's Mercurial repository.
+The tool can work with files from Mozilla's Mercurial repository.
 The tools thus provides a complete roundtrip for Mozilla localisation using PO files and PO editors.